MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Invoke-MgInstantiateApplicationTemplate.md

 Use the following ID for the applicationTemplate object: 8adf8e6e-67b2-4cf2-a259-e3dc5476c621.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Invoke-MgBetaInstantiateApplicationTemplate](/powershell/module/Microsoft.Graph.Beta.Applications/Invoke-MgBetaInstantiateApplicationTemplate?view=graph-powershell-beta)

 ## SYNTAX

 ### InstantiateExpanded (Default)